ThKrypt/QualCoder/08-Coding-Images.md

 The top right of the dialog shows some details of a clicked on coded area - by showing the code name pixel positions and percentage area of the entire image.
 Hovering the mouse over this space will show any memo for the coded area.

+## Important coded areas
-Important coded areas, such as exemplars for a report, can be flagged Important by using the right-click menu when on the codeed areand selecting Important.
+Important coded areas, such as exemplars for a report, can be flagged Important by using the right-click menu when on the coded areas and selecting Important.
+At the top of the screen is a button with a star symbol.
+This button toggles between showing all coded areas and the coded areas flagged as Important.

 * Shortcut H. Press h when on the image to hide and unhide the top controls section of the screen.